MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authorization-role-entra-id.md

 #### Configure the web app (java-spring-webapp-roles) to use your app registration

-Open the project in your IDE (like Visual Studio or Visual Studio Code) to configure the code.
+Open the project in your IDE - such as Visual Studio or Visual Studio Code - to configure the code.

 > [!NOTE]
 > In the following steps, `ClientID` is the same as `Application ID` or `AppId`.

 1. Open the *src\main\resources\application.yml* file.
 1. Find the key `Enter_Your_Tenant_ID_Here` and replace the existing value with your Microsoft Entra tenant ID.
-1. Find the key `Enter_Your_Client_ID_Here` and replace the existing value with the application ID (clientId) of `java-spring-webapp-roles` app copied from the Azure portal.
+1. Find the key `Enter_Your_Client_ID_Here` and replace the existing value with the application ID or `clientId` of the `java-spring-webapp-roles` app copied from the Azure portal.
 1. Find the key `Enter_Your_Client_Secret_Here` and replace the existing value with the key you saved during the creation of `java-spring-webapp-roles` copied from the Azure portal.
 1. Open the *src/main/java/com/microsoft/azuresamples/msal4j/msidentityspringbootapplication/Sample.Controller.java* file.
 1. Find the references to `PrivilegedAdmin` and `RegularUser` app roles in this file.
 If necessary, change them to reflect the app role names you chose in the previous steps.